sam-Adk/E-Commerce-Product-Catalog/README.md

 Enhanced User Experience: Build a responsive, user-friendly interface with seamless navigation and optimized performance.

-##Technologies Used
+Technologies Used

-React / React Native – Component-based UI development.
+React / React Native – Component-based UI development

-Redux – State management for scalable applications.
+Redux – State management for scalable applications

-TypeScript – Type safety and maintainable code.
+TypeScript – Type safety and maintainable code

-Tailwind CSS – Modern, responsive styling.
+Tailwind CSS – Modern, responsive styling

-##Key Features
+Key Features
-##1.
-API Data Integration
+1. API Data Integration

-Dynamically fetch product data from a backend API.
+Dynamically fetch product data from a backend API

-Handle loading states and errors for smooth UX.
+Handle loading states and errors for smooth UX

-##2.
-Filtering and Sorting
+2. Filtering and Sorting

-Category Filtering: Users can filter products by category.
+Category Filtering: Users can filter products by category

-Price Sorting: Products can be sorted in ascending or descending order.
+Price Sorting: Products can be sorted in ascending or descending order

-Multi-Criteria Filtering: Combine filters for precise results.
+Multi-Criteria Filtering: Combine filters for precise results

-##3.
-Pagination and Infinite Scrolling
+3. Pagination and Infinite Scrolling

-Pagination: Numbered pages for viewing products in chunks.
+Pagination: Numbered pages for viewing products in chunks

-Infinite Scrolling: Dynamically load more products as the user scrolls.
+Infinite Scrolling: Dynamically load more products as the user scrolls

-##4.
-Responsive Design
+4. Responsive Design

-Fully responsive layout for desktop, tablet, and mobile devices.
+Fully responsive layout for desktop, tablet, and mobile devices

-Adaptive design ensures a consistent user experience across all screen sizes.
+Adaptive design ensures a consistent user experience across all screen sizes

 Implementation Process
 Git Commit Workflow

-##Initial Setup
+Initial Setup

 feat: Set up project structure with React and TypeScript